flytux/backup-restore/README.md

-# Backup and restore k8s workloads with volume using velero and longhorn
+# Backup and restore workload and volumes with velero and longhorn

+- Install RKE2 Cluster
+- Install Minio / Longhorn / Velero for backup and restore volumes
+- Install sample nginx app
+- Backup and restore nginx app with velero and longhorn

 ---
 **1) Install RKE2**